Duchess Meghan’s Nephew Has Become A Marijuana Millionaire

 We have just approached harvest season and we couldn’t be anymore thrilled!
 Wanted to thank the boys @novumvisuals for making this video for us and the guys at @oregoncbd for the amazing genetics.
 Our average pre-harvest test reported over 18% CBD and non detectable THC-Delta 9,8.
 For inquiries, please email us at: bluelinehemp@gmail.com . . . . #cbd #hemp #cbdsales #cbdoil #hempflower #hempfest #cbdflowers #sativa #indica #cbdlife #cbdmovement #hempworx

-But despite making big money on his blends with THC (the chemical in marijuana which gets you high) Dooley is moving toward growing product with only CBD, which can be sold legally in the United Kingdom, stressing that his farm is “organic and sustainable.”
+But despite making big money on his blends with THC, the chemical in marijuana which gets you high, Dooley is moving toward growing product with only CBD, which can be sold legally in the United Kingdom, stressing that his farm is “organic and sustainable.”

 “CBD products are where the future lies.
 We are selling our product to several of the leading importers into the UK.
-We’re planning to flood the market.”
+We’re planning to flood the market,” Dooley said.

 At the time of the royal wedding, The Inquisitr reported that though he was not invited to the event, he and his mother, Tracy, had nothing but good wishes for the Duchess of Sussex.
-While Dooley’s father, Thomas Markle Jr. and his sister, Samantha have trashed Duchess Meghan, Dooley, who goes by his mother’s last name, has called the critics out, suggesting that they are simply jealous of their half-sibling and her success.
+While Dooley’s father, Thomas Markle Jr., and his sister, Samantha, have trashed Meghan, Dooley, who goes by his mother’s last name, has called the critics out, suggesting that they are simply jealous of their half-sibling and her success.

-Samantha Markle has even given interviews, stating that the public doesn’t know the real Meghan, and suggested that she is writing a memoir to dis the duchess.
+Samantha Markle has even given interviews, stating that the public doesn’t know the real Meghan, and suggested that she is writing a memoir to diss the duchess.